FullByte/FullByte.github.io/docs/make/music/my-setup.md

 ![voice-meeeter-startup](_voice-meeeter-startup.png)

-#### Licence
+#### License

 You can export your device footprint on a activated licensed version of Voice Meeter.
 Backup this file and import it after re-installing your PC (first install all drivers, then install Voicemeeter Potato.
-This will ensure the licence works even if the challenge code is different.
+This will ensure the license works even if the challenge code is different.

 - Backup footprint
 - Do changes to your system (new hardware/re-install)